Pride at Work: Gay rights and the labor movement

-The first public endorsement of LGBT rights by an American labor union, however, did not occur until 1970, after the Stonewall Rebellion.
+The first public endorsement of LGBTQIA+ rights by an American labor union, however, did not occur until 1970, after the Stonewall Rebellion.
 In that year, the executive council of the American Federation of Teachers passed a resolution which denounced discrimination against teachers solely because the individual was a homosexual.
 A second step forward for LGBT labor activists came with the Coors strike and boycott.
 As part of its anti-union efforts, the company administered lie-detector tests to prospective employees asking about their union views.
 Among the questions also asked was whether the job applicant was a homosexual.
 In 1974, the Teamsters were attempting to organize workers at Coors.
 Two straight Teamster organizers approached San Francisco gay community leaders Howard Wallace, a teamster union activist, and Harvey Milk, then an emerging political activist, about supporting the boycott.
 Wallace and Milk agreed, if the Teamsters would agree to promote the hiring of openly gay truck drivers.
 The Teamsters consented.
 The Coors boycott took off in San Francisco, and spread nationally.
 In California, the market share of Coors dropped from 40 percent to 14 percent.
 Facing this boycott, Coors stopped asking its applicants about their sexuality.

 The gay rights and labor movements joined forced again in 1978.
 Proposition Six, known as the Briggs amendment, would have banned gays from teaching in California public schools.
 A coalition of gay and union activists was formed and defeated the amendment.

 In 1979, the quadrennial convention of the AFL-CIO unanimously adopted a resolution calling for the enactment of federal legislation banning discrimination based on sexual orientation.

-Throughout the 1970s and 1980s, a number of LGBT union members had formed caucuses within their respective unions.
+Throughout the 1970s and 1980s, a number of LGBTQIA+ union members had formed caucuses within their respective unions.
 Organizations with large numbers of members which became politically active, even electorally important, included those within the Service Employees International Union, American Federation of State, County and Municipal Employees, the Communications Workers of America and UFCW.